andre-rd-rodrigues/django-book-manager/README.md

 Book Manager satisfies the complexity requirement by:

-1. Utilizing Django’s relational database to model relationships between books, authors, users, likes, and reviews.
+1. Utilizing Django’s relational database to model relationships between books, authors, users, likes, reading list and reviews.
-2. Incorporating user authentication and permissions to manage personalized reading lists.
+2. Incorporating user authentication and permissions to manage personalized experience.
 3. Leveraging responsive design principles to create a mobile-friendly interface.
 4. Implementing comprehensive filtering and ordering systems:
-   - Books can be ordered by title, author, date added, ratings and likes count
+   - Books can be ordered by title, genre, author, date added, ratings and likes count;
-   - Reading lists include additional filtering by book reading status
+   - Reading lists include additional filtering by book reading status;
-   - Authors can be filtered by search and ordered by name and creation date
+   - Authors can be filtered by search and ordered by name and by creation user;
-   - All listings support ascending/descending order direction
+   - All listings support ascending/descending order direction.
+5. Implementing interactive modals using JavaScript and Django integration:
+   - Confirmation modals for all deletion operations to prevent accidental deletions
+   - Edit and delete review operations are handled through modals for improved user experience
+   - Custom JavaScript handlers manage modal interactions and form submissions

 ---